Tirana Gay Travel

 Gay Tirana: Where to Stay

-Central Tirana is the best place to stay in my opinion.
-The city center is vibrant, filled with cafes, shopping and parks.
+Central Tirana is beautiful and vibrant, filled with cafes, shopping and parks.
+I wouldn’t stay anywhere else while visiting the city.
 The streets are walkable and it’s easy to get into and out of the city center.
-There are plenty of affordable and adorable Airbnb options in central Tirana.

-When booking my Tirana accommodations, I sought a lively, local-feeling location as well as something budget-friendly.
-I chose an area right next to Park Rinia, in the southern portion of the city center.
+When booking my Tirana accommodations, I wanted a lively, local-feeling location, but also something budget-friendly.
+I chose the area right next to Park Rinia, in the southern portion of the city center.
 For lower-end hotels or Airbnb rentals the total cost is roughly 35 Euros per night.